jeffreylindsey/AdventOfCode2024/README.md

 I also can't help but think how much more difficult this would be if it was necessary to support Unicode in a puzzle like this.
 For now I'm assuming everything is in ASCII.

 Part 1 success!
 Code worked on the first try.

+Hah, I was wondering what they would do for part 2.
+This is quite clever!
+And also not a quick solution with my current implementation.
+The challenge here is how `MAS` needs to cross in the middle.

+I was thinking that I could still make use of my `IsWordAt` function, but then I also thought it would be most efficient to first check for the `A` in the middle.
+These two ideas don't really go together, so I need to pick one.
+Since I know I'm specializing for `MAS` and not any generic word, the second approach might be smarter.

+Hmm, on my first run at the sample, I got 10 instead of the expected 9 matches.
+So now I'm going to need to do some debugging.
+Oh, I had `>` instead of `>=` when checking for out of bounds columns with the line length.